 Remember when a few weeks ago I called up Chase to check on the status of my Ink Bold business card application?
 I had mixed feelings about the success of my argument to extend yet another card after they’ve already given me almost $50,000 total in personal credit lines (not to mention all the cards I have with other banks).
-This for a guy who rarely spends more $1,000 in a month and in the past has only churned one or two cards every four months.
+This for a guy who rarely spends more $1,000 in a month and in the past has only applied for one or two cards every four months.

 I know that I don’t need all that credit, but it helps to keep my credit utilization ratio low and gives me a bargaining chip when applying for new cards.
 In this case I was able to convince the guy to put a note in the file “recommending” approval of a $5,000 limit in exchange for knocking $8,500 off my Chase Sapphire card.
 I considered this a success after he tried to either (1) cut every one of my credit limits in half or (2) close half of my cards, which I actually really enjoy using for their other benefits and would hate to lose.
 Still, he didn’t actually say my application was approved.